A J.D. student who has completed their first year J.D. curriculum at a member

 As part of the admission evaluation process, the admissions committee may request an interview of a prospective transfer applicant.
 These interviews will be conducted either in-person or online and will be 30 minutes in length.

-Transfer applicants interested in participating on one of the academic journals
+interested in participating on one of the academic journals should refer to the

 Upon receiving an offer of admission into UW Law, students are required to map their curricular options with the Associate Dean for Students.